populse/populse_mia/docs/source/installation/3rd-party_installations.rst

 Installation of `freesurfer <https://surfer.nmr.mgh.harvard.edu/>`_
 -------------------------------------------------------------------

+  * Go to the `FreeSurfer Download and Install <https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall>`_ page.

+  * Choose the version to install (we strongly recommend installing the latest version), for example at the time of writing, `version 7.x <https://surfer.nmr.mgh.harvard.edu/fswiki/rel7downloads>`_.

+  * Select the packages or tarballs you wish to download to proceed with the installation. `Some notes <https://surfer.nmr.mgh.harvard.edu/fswiki/FS7_linux>`_ on this subject are available.

-  * Follow the installation instruction `here <https://surfer.nmr.mgh.harvard.edu/fswiki//FS7_linux>`_.
-For Ubuntu systeme it is easier to use the tar archive.
-For Fedora, centos8 tar archive works fine
+  * For Fedora 37, centos8 tar archive works fine.

   * Get the freesurfer License `here <https://surfer.nmr.mgh.harvard.edu/registration.html>`_.
 Copy the license received in the freesurfer folder.